2raj2raj/bitcoin-educational-content/courses/btc202/en.md

 You can now move on to the final part of the course, where you'll be able to evaluate BTC 202, then take your diploma to check that you've mastered all the concepts covered.

 You now have several options open to you.
 The next logical step is to set up your own Lightning node, allowing you to be fully independent for your off-chain transactions.
-This will be the subject of a forthcoming training course, to be published this autumn 2025 on Plan ₿ Network.
+This will be the subject of a forthcoming course, to be published this autumn 2025 on Plan ₿ Network.

-In the meantime, I invite you to discover the BTC 204 training, which will enable you to understand and master the principles of privacy protection in your use of Bitcoin :
+In the meantime, I invite you to discover the BTC 204 training, which will enable you to understand and master the principles of privacy protection in your use of Bitcoin:

 https://planb.network/courses/65c138b0-4161-4958-bbe3-c12916bc959c